stellar/js-stellar-sdk/README.md

 [![Coverage Status](https://coveralls.io/repos/stellar/js-stellar-sdk/badge.svg?branch=master&service=github)](https://coveralls.io/github/stellar/js-stellar-sdk?branch=master)
 [![Dependency Status](https://david-dm.org/stellar/js-stellar-sdk.svg)](https://david-dm.org/stellar/js-stellar-sdk)

+Note: this is a fork of the original stellar sdk.
+This fork has been sligthly modified to be compatible with the Kin fork of the stellar network.

 js-stellar-sdk is a Javascript library for communicating with a [Stellar Horizon server](https://github.com/stellar/go/tree/master/services/horizon).
 It is used for building Stellar apps either on Node.js or in the browser.